 - Voting registration and history

-- Location where financial transactions occur
+- Where financial transactions occur

 - Address on military records